jeffpape/CarND-Traffic-Sign-Classifier-Project/my_writeup.md

 ####1.
 Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-The code for this step is contained in code cells from 6 to 21 (In[6] to In[21]) of the IPython notebook.
+The code for preprocessing the images is contained in code cells from 6 to 21 (In[6] to In[21]) of the IPython notebook.

 I converted the images to grayscale because the signs are not distinctive based on their color, but they are distinctive by their shapes and images.
-In other words, no 2 sign classes only differ by their colors.
+In other words, no 2 sign classes only differ by their colors, but their shapes.

 I used the Contrast Limited Adaptive Histogram Equalization (CLAHE) in the skimage.exposure library to adjusted the images' intensities.